O. mammosa

 is one of the Eastern Mediterranean's commoner

-almost unbroken distribution from the former Yugoslavia, through
+almost unbroken distribution from the former Yugoslavia, as far as

-sepals with their often strongly red tinged lower hemispheres.
+sepals with their often strongly red tinged lower hemispheres and often

 The